dennyzhang/challenges-kubernetes/README.md

 - Requirements:
 ```
 1. Deploy 3 nodes k8s.
 One controller, others as worker
 2. Create a nginx service with 6 instances.
+Confirmed they are distributed.
 3. Visit nginx service by loadbalancer.
 (Hint: Ingress)
 ```
 - Main Tech: